m-y-lee2002/FlavorForge/README.md

 - **Burndown Charts**: Visual representation of work completed versus work remaining.
 - **Sprint Reports**: Summary of the work completed during a sprint.

-## Contributing
-We welcome contributions!
-If you'd like to contribute, please follow these guidelines:
-- Fork the repository.
-- Create a new branch for your feature or bug fix.
-- Submit a pull request with a clear description of your changes.

 ## Contact
 For inquiries, please contact Michael Lee (mylee13845@gmail.com) or visit my [GitHub profile](https://github.com/m-y-lee2002).